migue-afk/toolshub/multi-hop-backup/README.md

 ## Description

-`multi-hop-backup` is a script designed to automate the creation of backups via SSH (multi-hop backups).
-It's ideal for environments where access to the hardware where the backups are stored is inaccessible, and for defining scheduled data transfers.
-It's also focused on low-capacity hardware.
+`multi-hop-backup` is a backup plan designed to automate backup creation via SSH (multi-hop backups).
+It is ideal for environments where hardware characteristics create a bottleneck.
+It is also geared towards low-capacity hardware.

 ## Features